csmcdermott/account_audit/README.md

 your version of perl so feel free to point the script at some other library location.

+If Cmnd_alias, User_alias, or system groups are in use, they will be expanded and the resultant set of privileges will be indidivually listed out.
+If a user is granted redundant or overlapping privileges by different grant lines, all entries will be listed invidually - this script makes no attempts to de-duplicate.

 Results are output to report.csv.